MaxwellSalmon/Omicron35/README.md

 ```
 Note, that the player's p value can only be between -90 and 90.<br>
 Cutscenes are normally created in **functions.py**, reffering to base.

+### Creating conversations and voices:
+This documentation will be added.

 ### Creating triggers:
 ```